mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 43 - Concrete Classes Subclassified/readme.md

     public Object pop() { … }
 }

-// Stack does not behave Like an ArrayList
+// Stack doesn't behave Like an ArrayList
 // besides pop, push, top it also implements (or overrides)
 // get, set, add, remove and clear
 // stack elements can be arbitrary accessed